gordbegli/dotfiles/prompts.md

 ```
 # Create three graphs.

 > If you do not have access to a graphing tool, output, inside a copy paste block, an html file with no dependencies that will display the graphs.

+> Include, at bottom, a key that shows all the actual activies assocaited with each category.

 ## Graph 1
 Categorize by grouping each activity into